New or replacement water supply

 Replacing lead pipework

-If you currently have lead pipework and plan to replace it, it’s important to understand your responsibilities and the different services we can offer.
-The process you follow depends on the where the pipework is located.
+If you have lead pipework and plan to replace it, it’s important to understand your responsibilities and the services we can offer.
+The process you follow depends on where the pipework is.

 Replacing lead within the property boundary only